 I WILL strive continuously to broaden my knowledge and skills so that my patients may benefit from all new and efficacious means to enhance the care of human vision.

-I WILL share information cordially and unselfishly with my fellow optometrists and other professionals for the benefit of patients and the advancement of human knowledge and welfare.
+I WILL share information cordially and unselfishly with my fellow doctors of optometry and other professionals for the benefit of patients and the advancement of human knowledge and welfare.

-I WILL do my utmost to serve my community, my country, and humankind as a citizen as well as an optometrist.
+I WILL do my utmost to serve my community, my country and humankind as a citizen as well as a doctor of optometry.

 I HEREBY commit myself to be steadfast in the performance of this my solemn oath and obligation.